parameter-network/branding/guidelines/brand-guidelines.md

 ---

-## 4. Clear Space & Sizing
+## 5. Clear Space & Sizing

-Maintain sufficient clear space around the logo to preserve readability.
+To preserve legibility, maintain clear space around the logo.

-- Minimum clear space: equal to the height of the logo icon
+- Minimum clear space: equal to the height of the letter `p`
-- Do not place text, graphics, or UI elements inside this area
+- No text, graphics, or UI elements may enter this area
-- The logo must always remain legible and unobstructed
+- The logo must always remain unobstructed and readable

-Avoid using the logo at sizes where details become unclear.
+Avoid using the logo at sizes where the parentheses or letterforms lose clarity.

 ## 5. Background Usage